 Early detection and appropriate treatment can significantly improve breast cancer survival.

-Cancer Council Australia recommends that women who are eligible for BreastScreen Australia participate in the program, provided they are aware of the benefits and the risks.
+Cancer Council Australia recommends that eligible women participate in the BreastScreen Australia program by having a free mammogram every two years, provided they are aware of the benefits and the risks.

-If you want to know more about the potential benefits and risks of mammography screening, talk to your doctor.
-For more information check our fact sheet on the early detection of breast cancer or call the Cancer Council 13 11 20.
+If you want to know more about the potential benefits and risks of mammography, you may wish to talk to your doctor.
+For more information check our fact sheet on the early detection of breast cancer or call Cancer Council on 13 11 20.

-To make an appointment at one of more than 600 BreastScreen Australia centres nationwide, phone 13 20 50 (cost of a local phone call).
+To make an appointment at one of more than 600 BreastScreen Australia clinics nationwide, phone 13 20 50 at a cost of a local phone call.